Sassa Gurl: Early life

 In her first year of college as a communications major, Sassa dropped out to pursue styling as a way to peek into the world of entertainment.
 After facing struggles, she returned to school and graduated from Far Eastern University.
 She then took a call center job so she could afford to buy a secondhand cellphone and start her career as a social media personality.

 Raised by traditional conservative Filipino parents, Sassa faced the same challenges as many other children grappling with their gender identity in a country that has yet to enact an anti-discrimination law.
 Sassa Gurl is a member of the LGBTQIA+ community and defines herself as a trans woman, using the pronoun "she/her".

 Career

 Social media

-Sassa Gurl is a content creator and social media personality, known for her comedic skits and lip-sync videos across platforms such as TikTok, Facebook, Instagram, YouTube, and X. She gained additional recognition as the "Drag Runner" on the show, Drag Den.
+Sassa Gurl is a content creator and social media personality, known for her comedic skits and lip-sync videos across platforms such as TikTok, Facebook, Instagram, YouTube, and X. She gained additional recognition as the "Drag Runner" on the show Drag Den.

-Brand ambassador
+Brand ambassadorship

 In 2022, Sassa Gurl became the calendar model for White Castle Whisky, becoming the first LGBTQIA+ individual to be featured in the liquor brand's calendar campaign.
+In February 2026, Sassa Gurl appeared in promotional content for Mobile Legends: Bang Bang.